The Department of Politics supports academic projects performed by full-time degree-seeking undergraduate students majoring in Politics and UEP.

 - Senior comprehensive research

-- Research in conjunction with a Politics or UEP course
+- Independent research in conjunction with a Politics or UEP course

-- Research supervised by a Politics or UEP professor
+- Independent research supervised by a Politics or UEP professor

-- Internships connected to a course in Politics or UEP course
+- Internships in the field of Politics or UEP

 - Research equipment and supplies